DevExpress/devextreme-documentation/concepts/05 UI Components/Chart/20 Axes/33 Scale Breaks.md

 ![DevExtreme HTML5 JavaScript Charts Scale Breaks](/images/ChartJS/visual_elements/scale-breaks_val-axis.png)

 Use an axis' [breaks](/api-reference/10%20UI%20Components/dxChart/1%20Configuration/valueAxis/breaks '/Documentation/ApiReference/UI_Components/dxChart/Configuration/valueAxis/breaks/') array to declare a scale break collection.
 Each object in this array must have the **startValue** and **endValue** fields that limit a single scale break.
-Note that a scale break is visible only if the range between the start and end values exceeds the tick interval.
+We recommend that a scale break range exceeds the tick interval twice.
+Otherwise, the break might not be visible.

 ---
 ##### jQuery